JuliaLang/julia/doc/src/manual/code-loading.md

 Julia has two mechanisms for loading code:

 1. **Code inclusion:** e.g. `include("source.jl")`.
 Inclusion allows you to split a single program across multiple source files.
 The expression `include("source.jl")` causes the contents of the file `source.jl` to be evaluated in the global scope of the module where the `include` call occurs.
 If `include("source.jl")` is called multiple times, `source.jl` is evaluated multiple times.
 The included path, `source.jl`, is interpreted relative to the file where the `include` call occurs.
 This makes it simple to relocate a subtree of source files.
 In the REPL, included paths are interpreted relative to the current working directory, `pwd()`.
 2. **Package loading:** e.g. `import X` or `using X`.
 The import mechanism allows you to load a package—i.e. an independent, reusable collection of Julia code, wrapped in a module—and makes the resulting module available by the name `X` inside of the importing module.
 If the same `X` package is imported multiple times in the same Julia session, it is only loaded the first time—on subsequent imports, the importing module gets a reference to the same module.
-It should be noted, however, that `import X` can load different packages in different contexts: `X` can refer to one package named `X` in the main project but potentially different packages named `X` in each dependency.
+Note though, that `import X` can load different packages in different contexts: `X` can refer to one package named `X` in the main project but potentially different packages named `X` in each dependency.
 More on this below.

 Code inclusion is quite straightforward: it simply parses and evaluates a source file in the context of the caller.
-Package loading is built on top of code inclusion and is quite a bit more complex.
-The rest of this chapter, therefore, focuses on the behavior and mechanics of package loading.
+Package loading is built on top of code inclusion and is a lot more complex.
+Therefore, the rest of this chapter focuses on the behavior and mechanics of package loading.

 !!! note
-    You only need to read this chapter if you want to understand the technical details of package loading in Julia.
+    You only need to read this chapter if you want to understand the technical details of package loading.
 If you just want to install and use packages, simply use Julia's built-in package manager to add packages to your environment and write `import X` or `using X` in your code to load packages that you've added.

 A *package* is a source tree with a standard layout providing functionality that can be reused by other Julia projects.
 A package is loaded by `import X` or  `using X` statements.
 These statements also make the module named `X`, which results from loading the package code, available within the module where the import statement occurs.
 The meaning of `X` in `import X` is context-dependent: which `X` package is loaded depends on what code the statement occurs in.
 The effect of `import X` depends on two questions: